willstepp/writings/sanctum-kthadras/sk.notes.md

 * Your entire life is nothing but a wish.

+* Your entire life is a wish.

 ### Weekly-Rate Motel

 * She sees a woman out the window, pushing a stroller down the sidewalk and longs to be her, sees how far she is from that reality and it breaks her heart.

+* Mother is wearing a t-shirt with a bluebird on it.
+She can't stand the bluebird.

+* Where is your mama?
+I don't have a mama.

+* She sees the phrase etched in the headboard, underneath - The Way of Force is Not the Way of Love.
+And her mind spins off, trying to figure out who could have written it.
+Was it a preacher, waylayed...

+* The woman she watches is kind, helps her neighbor.

+* She imagines killing the woman, but the actual killing is off page

 ### The Book